briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 ## 537.01   Negligent homicide

-1. _(a)_ No person shall negligently cause the death of another or the unlawful termination of another’s pregnancy by means of a deadly weapon or dangerous ordnance as defined in Section 549.01.
+1. _(a)_ No person shall negligently cause the death of another or the unlawful termination of another's pregnancy by means of a deadly weapon or dangerous ordnance as defined in Section 549.01.

 2. _(b)_ Whoever violates this section is guilty of negligent homicide, a